PSCI 4821: International Conflict |

 This course is meant to examine the conditions that make for war and peace in world politics, as well as the range of possible solutions that might help to prevent this problem in the future.
 The course begins with an examination of historical patterns and trends in modern warfare.
 Later sections of the course then examine the causes or correlates of war between nation-states, the outcomes and consequences of war, and a variety of solutions that have been offered to help prevent or limit war.

+Upon completion of this course, students should be familiar with many of the factors that seem to create, worsen, or reduce military conflict between nation-states.
+Students should be able to apply these factors in examining real-world scenarios, such as studying historical cases of war or assessing the prospects for future conflict in troubled areas of the world.
 This course will help you develop several important learning objectives that will help you in your career.
-The discussion papers, which are focused on drawing lessons from current news stories about topics covered in the course, will help you develop analytical skills and bridge between current events and theories.
-The research papers will further improve your analytical skills, as you apply course topics to understand a real-world case of international conflict.
+Several analytical papers, which are focused on drawing lessons from current news stories about topics covered in the course, will help you develop analytical skills and bridge between current events, theories, and evidence from scholarly research.
 These papers and the two essay exams will also help you develop written communication skills and critical thinking skills, as you apply theoretical topics covered in the course; these exams will ask you to use course topics to understand and evaluate situations in international conflict, rather than just memorizing and repeating facts from a book.

 Required Texts